Predicting charmed-strange molecular tetraquarks with $K^{(*)}$ and $T$-doublet charmed or anticharmed meson: -type molecular systems

 which follows from the Breit approximation \cite{Berestetskii:1982qgu}.
 Finally, the effective interaction in the coordinate space for the $K^{(*)}\bar T \to K^{(*)}\bar T$ process ${V}_{{\mathcal{E}}}^{K^{(*)}\bar T \to K^{(*)}\bar T}(\bm{r})$ is obtained by performing the Fourier transformation:

-To account for the finite size of the hadrons and to regularize the high-energy behavior of the resulting interaction, the vertex form factors are introduced in the Eq. (\ref{FT}).
+To account for the finite size of the hadrons and to regularize the high-energy behavior of the resulting interaction, the vertex form factor is introduced in the Eq. (\ref{FT}).
 A common choice is the monopole form factor ${F}_{\rm M}(q,\,m_{{\mathcal{E}}})$ when studying the bound state properties of the molecular states \cite{Tornqvist:1993ng,Tornqvist:1993vu}, i.e.,

-where $\Lambda$ is a cutoff parameter typically on the order of 1 GeV \cite{Chen:2016qju}.
-Accordingly, we scan the cutoff parameter $\Lambda$ from 0.8 to 2.0 GeV to search for the loosely bound states for the $K^{(*)}\bar D_1/K^{(*)}\bar D_2^*$ systems.
+where $\Lambda$ is a cutoff parameter.
+Within the OBE model, the cutoff is a free parameter.
+In the absence of direct experimental constraints, its precise value cannot be determined unambiguously.
+Thus, we vary $\Lambda$ in our numerical analysis to explore the emergence of the loosely bound states.
+Following the practice established in studies of the molecular candidates such as the deuteron, $P_{c}$, and $T_{cc}$, a cutoff scale of order 1 GeV that produces a loosely bound state is widely adopted as a physically reasonable input.
+Consequently, the loosely bound state with the cutoff value closed to 1 GeV is more likely to regarded as the possible hadronic molecular candidate \cite{Chen:2016qju}.